The concept of ‘social media marketing’ is probably one that you’ve heard a lot about by now.

 I’ve talked about how you can set up LinkedIn ads here.

 Sponsored Updates are ads that appear in the News Feed of a LinkedIn user.
 These ads work quite well, because they’re very visible and garner a lot of engagement with your social media account.

 LinkedIn also provides you with some incredible targeting features, making it easy for you to get in front of your ideal B2B client.

 In fact, here are all of the targeting options open to you, when running LinkedIn ads –

 Note: Keep in mind that advertising on LinkedIn can be expensive.
-If you’re budget is small, be careful.
+If your budget is small, be careful.